nghin/vacsf.org.dev/_posts/meditations/2016-02-01-The-Enabling-Grace.md

 subheadline: "Grace gives you a license to sin, or enables you to serve God?"
 title: "Enabling Grace&mdash;A rock climbing illustration"
 meta_teaser: "Vietnamese Alliance Church San Francisco grace enables good works"
 teaser: "An amazing real life illustration of how God's grace enables us to do what we couldn't due to crippling fears.
-For folks that are already achievers, this article may not be relevant, but for some others, what we learn from the rock climbing event as told in this story may be life transforming."
+No Christians are exempted from such fears as we attempt to cross the gap between heaven and earth, a much greater challenge than the illustration this article attempts to show.
+What we learn from the rock climbing event as told in this story may be life transforming."
 permalink: /bible-topics/meditations/the-enabling-grace/
 breadcrumbs: true
 header: no